-Drivers have a duty toward pedestrians in Florida’s comparative negligence law, which assigns a percentage of blame in accident cases, so both driver and pedestrian can bear fault.
-Negligence has four elements and all must be proven to achieve damages:
+Drivers have a duty toward pedestrians under Florida’s comparative negligence law, which assigns a percentage of blame in accident cases according to actions taken by the driver and the pedestrian that contributed to the accident, allowing both driver and pedestrian to share the fault.
+Negligence consists of four elements and all four must be proven in order for a victim to be awarded damages:

 - Duty of care: Drivers have a legal obligation not to cause harm to another person

-- Breach: An act or failing to act violates the duty of care
+- Breach: An act, or failure to act, that violates the duty of care

-- Causation: The breach of duty resulted in the accident
+- Causation: The breach of duty caused the accident

 - Damages: Injury or property damage happened

 In Florida, drivers have a heightened duty of care with regard to pedestrians under the age of 18.
 Children are smaller and therefore harder for drivers to see when crossing the street.
 Most children also tend to have less experience crossing at intersections and may be less careful about looking both ways and taking other precautions.When a motorist knew or should have known that children were on or near a street close to a school or other places where children gather, jurors receive special instructions that the motorist has a higher duty of care.